andrerpena/react-mde/readme.md

 ## Goal

 The goal is to make react-mde to look and behave like the Github's Markdown editor.
-These are the major remaining features:
+These are the major remaining features/changes:

 - [ ] [Mentions support](https://github.com/andrerpena/react-mde/issues/200) (under development)
 - [ ] [Image upload support](https://github.com/andrerpena/react-mde/issues/189)